dotnet/docs/docs/porting/libraries.md

 ## Targeting the .NET Platform Standard

-The first thing to understand about porting a library to .NET Core us that you must target a version of the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md).
+The first thing to understand about porting a library to .NET Core is that you must target a version of the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md).
 In fact, it's accurate to say that targeting .NET Core means targeting a version of the .NET Platform Standard.

-Long story short, this means that you'll have to make a tradeoff between APIs you can use and platforms you can support, and pick the version of the .NET Platform standard that best suites the tradeoff you wish to make.
+Long story short, this means that you'll have to make a tradeoff between APIs you can use and platforms you can support, and pick the version of the .NET Platform standard that best suits the tradeoff you wish to make.

 As of right now, there are 6 different versions to consider: .NET Platform Standard 1.0 through 1.5.
 If you pick a higher version, you get access to more APIs at the cost of running on less targets.
 If you pick a lower version, your code can run on more targets but at the cost of less APIs available to you.